Edray Herber Goins

 Edray Herber Goins (born June 29, 1972, Los Angeles) is an American mathematician.
 He specializes in number theory and algebraic geometry.
-His interests include Selmer groups for elliptic curves using class groups of number fields, Belyi maps and Dessin d'enfants.
+His interests include Selmer groups for elliptic curves using class groups of number fields, Belyi maps and dessins d'enfant.

 Early life

 Goins was born in Los Angeles in 1972.
 His mother, Eddi Beatrice Brown, was a teacher.
 He attended public schools in South Los Angeles and got his BSc in mathematics and physics in 1994 from California Institute of Technology, where he also received two prizes for mathematics.
 He completed his PhD in 1999 on “Elliptic Curves and Icosahedral Galois Representations” from Stanford University, under Daniel Bump and Karl Rubin.

 Career

 He served for many years on the faculty of Purdue University.
 He has also served as visiting scholar at both the Institute for Advanced Study in Princeton, and Harvard.
 Goins took a position at Pomona College in 2018.

 His summers have focused on engaging underrepresented students in research in the mathematical sciences.
 He currently runs the NSF-funded Research Experience for Undergraduates (REU) "Pomona Research in Mathematics Experience (PRiME)", a program that Goins started in 2016 at Purdue University under the title "Purdue Research in Mathematics Experience (PRiME)".
 He is noted for his 2018 essay, "Three Questions: The Journey of One Black Mathematician".
 He was elected to the 2019 Class of Fellows of the Association for Women in Mathematics.

 From 2015 to 2020, Goins served as president of the National Association of Mathematicians (NAM).